nordic-institute/X-Road/doc/Manuals/ug-syspar_x-road_v6_system_parameters.md

 If you have upgraded from X-Road version 6 to version 7, you might still be using `local.conf` script file with legacy parameters (non *XROAD_* prefixed parameters), which is considered deprecated in X-Road version 7.
 The legacy file `local.conf` **will not** be included in the configuration backups anymore – the new file `local.properties` will be included instead, therefore it is strongly recommended migrating to the new `local.properties` file.

 The legacy file `local.conf` will still be supported along with the legacy parameters.
 It is possible for both files to exist side-by-side.
-In this case the `local.conf` file gets executed as a script and the values from `local.properties` are appended afterwards.
+In this case the values from `local.properties` are appended first and then the `local.conf` file gets executed as a script afterwards.
 Notice that if your `local.conf` script contains new *XROAD_* prefixed parameters and old legacy parameters, the new *XROAD_* prefixed parameters will always be preferred.